-Kobe University was established at the dawn of the 20th century, and is therefore a relatively new university compared to many of the great universities in Europe.
-However, as a university located in one of the most important port cities connecting Japan with the rest of the world, we are proud to have fostered many talented scholars and businessmen who have played active roles around the world, and to have promoted a wealth of advanced research that ranks alongside that of the world's leading universities.
+Founded at the dawn of the 20th century, Kobe University is a relatively new institution compared to many of the esteemed universities in Europe.
+However, as a university located in one of the most prominent port cities that connects Japan to the rest of the world, we are proud to have fostered many talented scholars and business people who have played active roles internationally, and to have produced a wealth of advanced research that ranks alongside that of leading universities.

 President, Kobe University